-A nonresident child otherwise eligible for attendance whose parent(s) or legal guardian(s) anticipates district residency and has entered a contract to buy, build or rent a residence in this district may be enrolled without payment of tuition for a period of time not greater than twelve weeks prior to the anticipated date of residence.
-If any such pupil does not become a resident of the district within twelve weeks after admission to school, tuition will be charged for attendance commencing the beginning of the thirteenth week and until such time as the pupil becomes a resident or withdraws from school.
+A child otherwise eligible for attendance whose parent/guardian has signed a contract to buy, build or rent a residence in this district shall be enrolled for a period not to exceed 60 days previous to the anticipated date of residency without tuition charges.
+If the child has not become a resident of the district by the end of the period of free attendance, tuition shall be required for the remainder of the time until residency is established. ...